JANUARY 1969

 Brockwood was to be a very different school from the outset, with all its uncommon elements integral to the whole.
 The school would not operate for financial gain, nor would it be supported by the state; it would depend on fees and donations by those who felt the value of what was occurring there.
 Wherever needed and possible, bursaries would be provided for deserving students.
 All residential members of staff – whether academic, gardening, kitchen, office, maintenance – would receive the same modest salary and have the same basic responsibility as educators.
 The task of coordinating the whole was assumed by the principal/s, but important decisions were only to be taken after full discussion by staff and students.

 The school would be international (students and staff now attend from 25 countries, or more) and small, not exceeding around 100 residents in total.
 These two factors would ensure that everyone living at Brockwood would learn how to meet others from different backgrounds and resolve any difficulties arising in a spirit of mutual consideration and affection, and there would not be so many people as to require an institutional approach to school life.
+The central concern of Brockwood has been to what degree could a community of staff and students, living and learning together, free themselves from the background of destructive conditioning?

 The Founder